Apple packs iOS 14 with new accessibility features, like AirPods Pro audio tweaks

 -

-•Jun 24iOS 14 means big changes for your iPhone screen.
+•Jun 25iOS 14 means big changes for your iPhone screen.
 Here's how you'll use them

 -